-RESPONSE: The EPA recognizes that there is a great deal of information about cultural and health effects on indigenous populations from loss of fish resources.
+EPA RESPONSE: We recognize that there is a great deal of information about cultural and health effects on indigenous populations from loss of fish resources.
 We have referenced some case studies in the assessment (with a primary focus on Alaska), and have expanded the discussion of potential effects from a loss of salmon resources.